 As always, the Goodreads/ Amazon review:

-Continue reading “Featured New Release of The Week: The Black Shepherd by Steven Savile”
+Continue reading “Featured New Release Of The Week: The Man The Myth The Nerd by Maggie Dallen”

 Splendiferous.
 This was a surprise follow up to the March 2019 release of Good Man, Dalton, where apparently this book came to McQuestion in a rush and she pushed it out rapidly.
 And it works well, particularly in fleshing out secondary characters from the earlier book and giving them a story of their own where they all come together, along with the lead couple from Good Man, Dalton and a few others.
 Not quite as intriguing in its real life commentary as the earlier book, but presents some issues some may scoff at, but that even this reader has experienced before.
 Excellent tale that does a great job of telling its own tale while also serving as a coda for the tale of Good Man, Dalton.
 Very much recommended.